unifiedsdm/unifiedsdm.github.io/index.md

 <audio controls>
   <source src="wavs/DailyTalk_ground_truth_text/3_user.wav" type="audio/wav">
 </audio>
-User: Ah, that's all part of the fun.
+User (Ground Truth): Ah, that's all part of the fun.
 What do you think of these shorts?

 Text to generate: **They look really good on you.
 They look comfortable too.**